 We also highly recommend Whale watching in Mirissa (4000Rs adults, children 2000Rs) click here to read about it.

-You could choose to stay in Mirissa itself or in the larger bay immediately to the north, Weligama.
+Should you choose to stay in Mirissa itself or in the larger bay immediately to the north, Weligama?
 Here you will find stunning Taprobane island and still see plenty of fishing activity and fishermen selling their catch near the beach.
 Weligama has all sorts of accommodation including larger hotels, It is a short bus or rickshaw ride to Mirissa.

 We recommend Agoda for booking accommodation online, they are Asia specialists and we find their customer service to be excellent.
 The reward points to use against future bookings are very handy too.
 These are affiliate links, booking via our site costs you nothing extra but we make a few cents to help keep our websites free.